statamic/docs/content/collections/docs/forms.md

 Several [tags](tags/form) are provided to help you manage your form.
 You can explore these at your leisure, but for now here's a look at a basic form template.

+This example dynamically renders each input's HTML.
+You could alternatively write the HTML yourself, perform conditions on the field's `type`, or even [customize the automatic HTML](/tags/form-create#dynamic-rendering).

 ```
 {{ form:super_fans }}
     // show any errors here